Frequently Asked Questions

-The good news is the tax code didn’t undergo a massive overhaul in 2019.
+The good news is the tax code didn’t undergo a massive overhaul in 2021.
 Moreover, some of the changes that were passed could end up saving you money.
-“While changes in tax laws are nowhere near as major as they were two years ago, there are still important new tax considerations,” says April Walker, lead manager for taxation at the Association of International Certified Professional Accountants.
+“While changes in tax laws are nowhere near as major as they were three years ago, there are still important new tax considerations,” says April Walker, lead manager for taxation at the Association of International Certified Professional Accountants.

 Here are some of the biggest changes to understand before you start gathering your W-2s and 1040s.

 The Consolidated Appropriations Act, 2021 is a $2.3 trillion spending bill that combines $900 billion in stimulus relief for the COVID-19 pandemic in the United States with a $1.4 trillion omnibus spending bill for the 2021 federal fiscal year and prevents a government shutdown.